trimble-oss/website-modus.trimble.com/content/components/web/content-tree/styles.md

 **Filter**

 Filter shows all the tree items matching the user's search term.
 Tree items are expanded to show all of the results of the search.
-Matching items are highlighted in Trimble Blue (#0063a3).
+Matching items are highlighted in {{< color-preview nameL="Trimble Blue" hexL="#0063a3" nameD="Trimble Blue" hexD="#0063a3" >}}.

 {{< whats-changed-table >}}